How Much Does it Cost to Repair an Awning?

 Lead Rail | $300 - $700 |

 Installing a new awning makes sense in some situations.
 Plan with a budget between $1,200 and $3,600.
-Like with other repairs, this investment makes sense when repairs are more expensive than a new unit.
+Like other repairs, this investment makes sense when repairs are more expensive than a new unit.
 Patchy looks or other cosmetic changes can reduce your home's curb appeal, and might be another reason for complete replacement.

-Taking on awning repair by yourself can save between $50 and $400 of total project cost.
+Taking on awning repair by yourself can save between $50 and $400 of the project cost.
 The major reason is labor.
 You pay less if you don't have to hire an awning professional.
 However, consider the following downfalls of a DIY job:

 Improper repair can lead to leaks and breaks in the canopy.